PC6-SV/realsense-ros/README.md

+* Modified to allow for specifying output topics via launch configuration arguments.
+* For PC6-SV
 # ROS2 Wrapper for Intel&reg; RealSense&trade; Devices
 These are packages for using Intel RealSense cameras (D400 and L500 series, SR300 camera and T265 Tracking Module) with ROS2.